Introduction

-The NPHC Legacy Plaza will celebrate the past, present, and future of Black Greek Letter Organizations on the campus of Auburn University.
+The NPHC Legacy Plaza celebrates the past, present, and future of Black Greek Letter Organizations on the campus of Auburn University.
 These organizations have impacted Auburn’s campus since the first organization arrived in 1972 with their commitment to civic engagement, leadership, academic achievement, and providing a sense of belonging for students.

 Auburn NPHC History